Skip to content

 We care for around 4.5 million spectacular objects from natural sciences and human cultures

-Manchester Museum’s collections are far more than a series of objects in glass cases.
+The collections Manchester Museum cares for are far more than a series of objects in glass cases.

 They tell rich stories about what it means to be human, build connections between cultures and help us to better understand some of the most pressing issues of our time.